script-fu/script-fu.github.io/index.md

-Looking to share some esoteric knowledge of Script-Fu

-To help out fellow travellers
+## Sharing some esoteric knowledge of Script-Fu to help out fellow travellers